Characterization of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Results

-Between 25 and 100Hz, after the eyes of the monkey were covered, the average degree increased in the order of 35\%, and the connectivity of the networks assumed a higher variation, reflecting in a variance four times higher compared to the time when the macaque eyes were open (see Table 1).
-After the administration of the anesthetics, the variation of the values decreased, and the average connectivity was reduced by the order of 30\% compared to the time when the macaque was awake (eyes closed) (see Table 1).
+Between 25 and 100Hz, after covering the eyes of the monkey, the average degree increased in the order of 35\%.
+The connectivity of the networks assumed a higher variation, resulting in a two-fold increase in the standard deviation compared to the time when the macaque eyes were open (see \hyperlink{TABLE1}{$Table \cdot 1$}).
+After administering the anesthetics, the variation of the values decreased, and the average connectivity was reduced by approximately 30\% compared to the time when the macaque was awake (eyes closed) (see \hyperlink{TABLE1}{$Table \cdot 1$}).